cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Vivado_ZedBoard/README.md

 Computing intensive models such as the Hodgkin-Huxley's can be implemented on C or C++ and synthesized on the PL fabric of the Zynq platform for high speed performance.
 Multiple Zedboards connected through the TCP-IP protocol can extend simulations to networks with thousands of cells, with quick, accurate results.

 ## Directory structure
-hls/ ------------ All files to generate the hardware accelerator using Vivado HLS 2016.4
+hls/ ------------ Source and constraints files used to generate the hardware accelerator ION IP.
+Vivado ver.
+HLS 2016.4

-vivado/          ------------ A script tcl to generate all the vivado project.
-Script was tested in Vivado 2016.4
+vivado/          ------------ TCL script used to generate all the ZedBoard project.
+Script was tested using Vivado 2016.4

-arw_sw/  ----------- All software used in the Vivado SDK 2016.4
+arm_sw/  ----------- Software needed by the ZedBoard's Zynq core in order to run ZedBrain.
+Software implemented with the Vivado SDK 2016.4 edition.

 ## Collaborators